zepto-lang/zepto-wiki/wiki/IO in zepto.md

 ```

 What you get back from the two open functions is an `IO Port`, meaning
 the general type is the same.
-This in turn means that something like this
+This in turn means that something like
 `(write "foo" (open-input-file "bar"))` is not yielding a type error,
 but rather a string representing the IO error.
 Closing is done by invoking
 the analogous call.